WHY "HOT" IS GOOD

 According to the American Academy of Pediatrics, if your child is younger than two months of age and has a rectal temperature of 100.4 degrees Fahrenheit or higher, you should call your pediatrician immediately.
 Children older than 2 months of age with a fever of 102 degrees or higher that does not respond to fever-reducing medication should be seen by a doctor.
 Just remember, although these medications might help with some of the associated discomfort, treating your child's fever will not help the body get rid of the infection any quicker.
 In fact, it might prolong the illness (HERE).

 When a child's temperature reaches 105 degrees, this is considered a medical emergency and the child needs immediate medical attention, according to the American Academy of Pediatrics.

-After asking MY BROTHER (he and his wife are both ER Physicians) what they do for children with high (105 range) fevers, I was almost amazed by his answer.
-Most of the time, they give these kids Tylenol and send them home with instructions to return if things don't improve in a timely fashioin.
+After asking my brother (he and his wife are both ER Physicians) what they do for children with high (105 range) fevers, I was almost amazed by his answer.
+Most of the time, they give these kids Tylenol and send them home with instructions to return if things don't improve in a timely fashion.